Research Training and Workshops

 The National Council of University Research Administrators (NCURA) facilitated a webinar featuring Cynthia Hope, Assistant Vice President for Research and Director of Sponsored Programs at the University of Alabama, and Ken Lish, Acting Director, Contract Grant Audits at the NSF Office of Inspector General.
 This session included a description of 2019 OIG audit plans, best practices for minimizing audit burden, information related to how auditees are selected, changes to the audit process, and case studies describing common audit findings.
 You can view the video and download the session slides below.

 This workshop focuses on the process of developing budgets for external proposals.
 The speaker, Fran Stephens, Director of Pre-Award Services in the Office of Research Services, leads a discussion about determining direct and indirect costs, interpreting spending guidelines, understanding cost share, and using ORS budget templates.
-Click on the “Presentation Slides” button to download the session slides.
+You can view each presentation or download the Powerpoint slides for each presentation below.